Stress

 • Restlessness

-Your stress may be caused by work, school, financial difficulties, friendships, social life, family relationships, a death or ill health.
+Your stress may be caused by work, school, financial difficulties, friendships, social life, family, relationships, a death or ill health.

-Physical Symptoms of Stress
+Physical Symptoms

 • Sleep disturbance